How an Interventionist Works for Drug and Alcohol Addiction

 We deal primarily with alcohol and drug abuse.
 Addiction is complicated and requires a professional with experience to explain the process and guide you.
-Common misunderstandings include the belief that interventions do not work and that simply talking someone into treatment is enough to make enough substantial change for the family.
-An alcohol and drug interventionist can show how to get everyone to share in their own responsibilities, which greatly increases the long-term success of anyone who suffers from addiction.
-Getting addicts or alcoholics to accept treatment is not enough; the family must change also to increase the overall chance for continued sobriety.
+Common misunderstandings include the belief that interventions do not work.
+Talking to someone into treatment is enough to make a substantial change for the family.
+An alcohol and drug interventionist can show how to get everyone to share in their responsibilities.
+A technique proved to dramatically increase the long-term success of anyone who suffers from addiction.
+Getting addicts or alcoholics to accept treatment is not enough; the family must also change to improve the overall chance for continued sobriety.

 When an individual is struggling with addiction, families also bear the consequences of the disease.
-As a result, families often experience an unsatisfactory quality of life financially, psychologically and spiritually, and take on enabling and/or codependent behavior.
+As a result, families often experience an unsatisfactory quality of life financially, psychologically and spiritually, and take on enabling and codependent behaviour.
 Leonard and Kimberly work as a team.

-This means if you need an interventionist, Leonard and Kimberly will both work closely with you through, during and after the process.
-They will Conduct pre-intervention preparation.
-Serve as moderators/coaches during the intervention.
-Help in transitioning individuals into rehab programs after successful interventions.
-As one addict is different from the next, they believe having the two of them present during the intervention, is a unique concept.
-This allows for the addict to make a connection, with one of them, right from the start.
+If you need an interventionist, Leonard and Kimberly will both work closely with you through, during and after the process.
+They will conduct pre-intervention preparation.
+Serve as moderators/coaches during the intervention — help in transitioning individuals into rehab programs after successful interventions.
+As one addict is different from the next, they believe having the two of them present during the mediation.
+A unique concept that allows an addict to make a connection, with one of them, right from the start.

 There is help waiting at 1-866-200-7115, 24 hours a day, seven days a week.
 Do not feel as though you are betraying your loved one or giving up on him or her by asking for professional help.
-In fact, you are doing the best thing that you can possibly do in this situation.
+You are doing the best thing that you can do in this situation.
 By intervening, you are offering a path of hope that may not have existed previously.

-Interventionists are experts who have specifically trained to help families and friends plan and stage interventions to save a loved one.
-They help to relieve the anxiety and fear that you may face when planning one.
-They are also there to help encourage you every step of the way and let you know when you may be getting a little off track.
+Expertly trained interventionists to help families and friends plan and stage interventions to save a loved one.
+They help to relieve the anxiety and fear that you may face when preparing for one.
+They help encourage you every step of the way and let you know when you may go off track.